 Member information is used solely for journal and email newsletter distribution.
 It is not released, sold or shared with any other organization for any purpose.
-The photograph below was taken with a Canon DSLR at Clint’s home in central Etobicoke (western Toronto) shortly before he and his wife moved to a condominium in central Toronto.
+The photograph below was taken with a Nikon DSLR at the home of John and Sonja in central Etobicoke (western Toronto).
+David Lawson took the photograph using Mr Lansdale’s camera.
+Bob Lansdale also photoshopped in John Kantymir and John Linsky (absent at the time).

 President Clint Hryhorijiw